 - BUSN 2750 Introduction to Statistics (6 ECTS)

-- BUSN 2825 Introduction to Research Design & Methods (6 ECTS)
+- BUSN 2825 Introduction to Research Design and Methods (6 ECTS)

 The WVPU Code of Conduct provides guidance and sets the baseline for the standards of ethical behavior of all WVPU community members.
 Rooted in the notions of honesty, integrity and respect, it covers matters of academic performance, interpersonal communication, behavioral and professional integrity and responsibility, and conflicts of interest.

 All students, regardless of degree, are required to successfully complete a thesis, which is the culminating project of their university studies.
-Detailed information for those who are planning, researching, or writing their theses can be found in Connections.
-Please see our WVPU Thesis Guidelines.
-More information on the thesis process, content and minimum standards you can find here.
+Detailed information for those who are planning, researching, or writing their theses can be found in Connections (requires login).
+Please see our WVPU Thesis Guidelines (PDF).
+Discover more information on the thesis process, content and minimum standards (PDF).

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Prepare for your next step and explore our community resources.